bmcano/ResistanceCalculatorApp/README.md

 Click [here](https://play.google.com/store/apps/details?id=com.brandoncano.resistancecalculator) to view the Google Play store listing.

-The app was released on 6/19/22 and has multiple updates since then.
+The app was released on 6/19/22.

-Current version of the app is *v2.0*.
+Current version of the app is *v2.4*.

-As of 12/5/22 the app has a 5 star review and over 500 downloads on the Google Play Store.
+As of 4/16/23 the app has a 4.5 star review and over 2000 downloads on the Google Play Store.